avinashvermaaa/littlelemon/README.md

 # LittleLemon - Restaurant Table Booking Web App

 **LittleLemon** is a modern web application designed for customers to effortlessly book tables at a restaurant.
 It provides a simple and intuitive interface for users to check real-time availability, view the menu, and reserve tables—all within a few clicks.

-Whether you're planning a casual lunch or a special evening out, LittleLemon ensures a smooth and hassle-free booking experience.

 ## Key Features